 The Combinado Cercanías is a free transfer on suburban trains and trams that Renfe, the Spanish rail operator, offers.
 You get yours when purchasing of domestic AVE or Long Distance tickets (any fare, route or class).

 However, it’s not available for Media Distancia or Avant trains.

-In other words when you purchase an AVE train ticket you are entitled to 2 free tickets (the equivalent of a return ticket) on the local commuter train network.
-You can use them to get to the station which the AVE departs from and from the station which the AVE arrives at to your final destination.
+In other words when you purchase an AVE train ticket you’re entitled to 2 free tickets (the equivalent of a return ticket) on the local commuter train network.

 Renfe’s commuter rail service trains are called Cercanías.

-The Combinado Cercanías is a combined ticket offered by Renfe to every AVE or Long Distance passenger enabling you to get one Cercanías ticket FREE at either the origin or destination stations.
+The Combinado Cercanías is a combined ticket offered by Renfe to every AVE or Long Distance passenger.
+So you get one Cercanías ticket FREE at either the origin or destination stations.